0xBAMA/not-quite-a-demo-engine/README.md

   - GLM for vector and matrix types

-  - LodePNG for loading of PNG images (supports transparency)
+  - LodePNG for loading/saving of PNG images (supports transparency)

   - Diamond-Square algorithm heightmap generation